voteliquid/blog/_posts/2016-09-21-what-is-liquid-democracy.md

 #### Direct Voting

-Every legal citizen can vote for or against every piece of legislation.
+Every person can vote for or against every piece of legislation.

 Instead of calling your reps to ask them to vote your way, you can do it yourself.